 When the goal is to maximize fat loss, while maintaining or gaining lean muscle and working to increase peak performance, HIIT is the wave of the future.
 It is a science of CONTROLLED MAXIMUM INTENSITY.
 From my personal standpoint, I am able to maintain a lean body mass of 240 pounds at 5 to 6 percent body fat year round on the single fact that the only cardio I do is HIIT work.
 I do not count or cut calories; I eat sensibly and train all out, end of story.
 I am an athlete, not a men’s Figure competitor.
 I am not interested in a fluctuating bodyweight and body fat.
 I am far too busy to go to the gym twice a day and waste an hour walking on a treadmill.

-HIIT is not for everyone, and it might not be for you.
+HIIT is not for everyone, and it might not be for you (a HIIT cardio workout or a HIIT sprint workout can be intense).
 However if you are still reading, then you might have enough balls to put on your big boy pants and take your training to a new level— to recreate the once meager limits you had set upon yourself and truly step out of your comfort zone and start living, rather than dying a slow death.
 You only get one shot at this life; make it count!
 No excuses, no regrets!